 In this series of blog posts, I’ll review his “12 Rules” and provide a Christian perspective on his writing.
 In short, I recommend that every Christian leader reads this book.
 Why?
 Peterson is unique as a mainstream writer who integrates biblical concepts—dare we say “theology”—into the fabric of his analysis throughout the book.

-He has written only two books.
-Apart from the 12 Rules for Life he also wrote Maps of Meaning, an academic tome published in 1999.
-Despite the title of his recent book, it’s not a “self-help book” and makes no pretense to be one.
-This is not Norman Vincent Peale 2.0!
+Apart from Beyond Order and the 12 Rules for Life, he also wrote Maps of Meaning, an academic tome published in 1999.
+Despite the title of 12 Rules for Life, it’s not a “self-help book” and makes no pretense to be one.
+This is not Norman Vincent Peale 2.0.
 More like the opposite.
-Life is not easy (312), we are reminded of multiple times.
+Life is not easy [p.
+312], we are reminded of this multiple times.
 He trots out Hobbes’ famous quote that “life is nasty, brutish and short!”
 Religion doesn’t help either.
-His perspective is that Christianity, too, reminds us that life is about suffering (338).
+His perspective is that Christianity, too, reminds us that life is about suffering [p.
+338].

 From a Christian standpoint, his writing is quite interesting as he makes extensive biblical references and discusses biblical stories and insights in great detail: the Garden of Eden, Cain and Abel, Jacob and Isaac, Jesus’ crucifixion and temptation and the nature of Hell.

 Peterson quotes the Bible throughout: Matthew 6:34 [p.
 351]; Matthew 7:7-8 [p.
 356]; Matthew 6:28 [p.
 359]; Matthew 7:16-20 [p.
 362]; Matthew 5:43 [p.
 364] and Luke 12:22-34 [p.
 110]; he refers to the Sermon on the Mount [p.
 109], and Paradise [p.
 163].
 Indeed, Peterson even quotes non-canonical books such as the Gospel of Thomas [p.
 103].